 • The Medieval Castle of Chios

-For visitors who are interested of Byzantine and Genoese history the "Ioustiniani Palace contains following exhibits:
+For visitors who are interested in Byzantine and Genoese history the "Ioustiniani Palace contains the following exhibits:

 Byzantine murals, post-Byzantine icons.